azf20/supersocks/README.md

 - Allow users to buy socks for other people

 MINTING FLOWS:
-- Basic (approve then swap)
+- Basic (approve then swap) - DONE
-- 5792 (approve + swap in one tx)
+- 5792 (approve + swap in one tx) - DONE
 - From ETH
+    -
     - Swap from ETH then buy
-    - Intermediary contract
+    - Intermediary contract - DONE
     - Swap from ETH then buy in one tx via 5792
 - From other chains
     - Send to bridge